ASFHyP3/hyp3-docs/docs/guides/insar_product_guide_template.md

 ## Data Access

 Refer to the [Downloads](../using/downloading.md) page for more information on viewing and downloading On Demand InSAR products in Vertex or programmatically.
+Once processing is complete, download links for On Demand products are valid for 14 days.

 {% block download_tutorial %}{% endblock %}